-The GPA is calculated on your MDiv or its equivalent work.
+The GPA is calculated on your MDiv or most recent graduate-level work.
 In the event that you have a masters degree and additional courses to satisfy the equivalency standard, the averaged GPA for all ministerial/theological graduate work applying to the equivalency is considered.

 If your GPA is lower than 3.25 but not lower than 3.0 you may be considered for admission on a provisional basis.
 If your GPA is lower than 3.0 but not lower than 2.75 you may be considered for admission after satisfying the minimum 3.25 GPA for 9 graduate level ministerial/theological courses taken as remedial work prior to action on your application.

 Begin the application process at least six months prior to the start of your anticipated first intensive; for international applicants, begin twelve months prior.
 No applications will be considered if begun less than 60 days prior to your first intensive.
-Please note that pre-intensive reading must be completed prior to the first intensive, and before the project seminar, regardless of when your application process began.
+Please note that pre-intensive assignments must be completed prior to the first intensive, and before the project seminar, regardless of when your application process began.

 There is a 56% reduction from the full AU doctoral tuition charge.
-Further, many unions and conferences assist, usually 1/3 each, with the already-reduced tuition.
-Most conferences help with the few small additional fees, travel, and books.
-Assistance does vary in diverse fields.
+Further, many unions and conferences assist--usually 1/3 each--with the already-reduced tuition.
+Some conferences or sponsoring entities may help with additional associated expenses such as travel, lodging and books.
+Assistance varies in diverse fields.
 International cohorts have contracted rates.
+Persons employed in health care or the military may have other sponsorship or assistance opportunities according to employers' policies.

 Yes!
 The Andrews Doctor of Ministry welcomes spouses to participate in teaching intensives.
 They need to notify the Doctor of Ministry office that they will be present as attending spouses.
 There is no academic or CEU credit, but there is also no tuition fee for such an arrangement.
 Of course, additional travel, food, and lodging costs will be your responsibility.